ClaireAmandine/Week4Assignement/Codebook tidy_data.md

 ==========
 Data originated from an experiments where activities from 30 volunteers where measured using the accelerometers and gyrometers from the Samsung Galaxy S smartphone.
 Volunteers performed 5 type of activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) during which the data was collected.
-Subsequently, the data was pre-processed and labbeled w.r.t the different activities.
+Subsequently, the data was pre-processed and labeled w.r.t the different activities.

 A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones